DuncanRuns/Hermes/README.md

 - `initialize` - Runs when the play log is initialized (creating or joining a world), contains generator options, entered seed (if creating), the world time (total ticks ran in world, should be 0 for new world), and if atum is installed, a field noting if atum is running.
-- `stat_change` - Every stat update, the player it's for, the new value, and the difference from the last one.
+- `stat` - Every stat update, the player it's for, the new value, and the difference from the last one.
 Excludes stats that naturally update every tick or extremely spammy ones (e.g. walking/sprinting/flying)
-- `screen_change` - Every screen change, the class (will look like class_xxxxx bc of intermediary), the title ( untranslated key, or sometimes the text in case of a renamed container), if the screen is supposed to pause the game.
+- `screen` - Every screen change, the class (will look like class_xxxxx bc of intermediary), the title ( untranslated key, or sometimes the text in case of a renamed container), if the screen is supposed to pause the game.
-- `advancement_change` - Every advancement update, the criteria earned, the player it's for, and if it is completed.
+- `advancement` - Every advancement update, the criteria earned, the player it's for, and if it is completed.
 It also contains the "display" data for the advancement (hidden, announce to chat, show toast).
-- `dimension_change` - Every change to a player's dimension including their initial dimension when they join.
+- `dimension` - Every change to a player's dimension as well as their initial dimension when they join.
 - `respawn` - Every time a player respawns, the player who respawned, the position they respawned at, and if they were alive before (e.g. `true` if coming out of the end).
-The dimension of the respawn can be determined by the `dimension_change` event (no order guaranteed).
+The dimension of the respawn can be determined by the `dimension` event (no order guaranteed).
     - This specific event
-- `entered_structure` - Every time a player enters a structure, the player who entered it, the structure name, and the chunk position they entered it at.
-Functionality is based off of how advancements track structures, so this is only checked every 20 ticks and at the same time that location based advancements are checked per player.
-Entering a structure can be defined as the player being in the structure bounding box for the first time since joining the world.
-  This means the same structure may be logged two or more times if the player leaves and rejoins the world.
-    - This event should be particularly useful for versions with no structure related advancements.
+- `inside_structures` - A list of names of structures that a player is currently inside.
+Only logs when the list of structures changes to prevent redundant logs, although relogging may result in duplicate logs.
+The check runs every 20 ticks, similar to advancements.
 - `game_info` - The "Game Info" whenever a change happens to it.
 Game Info includes:
     - Changed Game Rules (compares to a default `new GameRules()`)
     - If cheats are allowed